St Oswald’s Way

 To view train times please visit trainline where you can also purchase tickets in advance.
 For information on bus timetables please visit traveline

-By Public Transport: The most convenient railway station for Holy Island (Lindisfarne) is Berwick-upon-Tweed.
-Berwick station (BWK) is located on the East Coast Main Line with hourly trains between London Kings Cross, Newcastle and Edinburgh.
+By Public Transport: The most convenient railway station for Lindisfarne (Holy Island) is Berwick-upon-Tweed.
+Berwick station is located on the East Coast Main Line with hourly trains between London Kings Cross and Edinburgh.

-From Berwick-upon-Tweed: Border Buses service 477 runs between Berwick station and Holy Island although the times and frequency vary considerably according to the tides and safe crossing times (journey time approx. 35 min).
-For up to date bus timetables, visit the Border Buses website
+Alternatively, Border Buses service 477 runs between Berwick station and Lindisfarne, although the times and frequency vary considerably according to the tides and safe crossing times.

-You must take note of the safe crossing times and plan your journey accordingly – do not attempt to cross the causeway at any other time as the tides come in very rapidly and the journey across can become very dangerous
+You must take note of the safe crossing times, here, and plan your journey accordingly – do not attempt to cross the causeway at any other time as the tides come in very rapidly and the journey across can become very dangerous.

-By Public Transport: The nearest Railway Station to Chollerford is Hexham.
-Hexham station (HEX) is located on the Tyne Valley Line with fast and frequent trains between Newcastle and Carlisle.
+By Public Transport: The nearest Railway Station to Humshaugh is Hexham.
+Hexham station is also located on the Tyne Valley Line with fast and frequent trains between Newcastle and Carlisle.
+Then either take a taxi to Humshaugh, or the AD 122 bus, followed by a short walk.

-By Road: Chollerford is located on the B6318 between Newcastle and Carlisle.
-From the West (Carlisle): Leave the M6 motorway at Junction 43 and follow signs for the A69 Hexham.
-Approaching Greenhead, follow the signs for the B6318 to Chollerford.
+By Road: Humshaugh is located just off the B6318 between Newcastle and Carlisle.
+Leave the M6 motorway at Junction 43 and follow signs for the A69 Hexham.
+Approaching Greenhead, follow the signs for the B6318 to Humshaugh.

 Lindisfarne